wkhere/stackless/Doc/library/email.header.rst

       split long ASCII lines on, in rough support of :rfc:`2822`'s *highest level syntactic breaks*.
 This doesn't affect :rfc:`2047` encoded lines.

+      *maxlinelen*, if given, overrides the instance's value for the maximum line length.

    The :class:`Header` class also provides a number of methods to support standard operators and built-in functions.

    .. method:: __str__()